The call for nominations are currently closed

 The grant does not provide funds for bench fees, managerial, visa or insurance costs.

 Successful applicants will be required to submit a report within three months after their return to Australia and provide evidence demonstrating that the funds were appropriately expended.
-The report template will be sent to successful applicants by 1 July 2019.
+Report templates can be found below:

 It is a requirement that any publication resulting from the project funded by this program mentions the support granted to the project by the Australian Academy of Science.